chauff/cse1500-web-transcripts/_lectures/css.md

 ```

 Use your browser's responsive design mode :point_down: to test the behaviour of the media queries.
-For `@media print` you can use the **Print simulation** mode in the Developer Tools of Firefox, or alternatively, the browser's *Print as PDF* feature.
+For `@media print` you can use the **Print simulation** mode in the Developer Tools of Firefox ([similarly for Chrome](https://developers.google.com/web/tools/chrome-devtools/css/print-preview)), or alternatively, the browser's *Print as PDF* feature.

 ![Responsive design mode](../img/css-responsive.png)

 ## Animations and transitions